Mid Sweden University

 Place, publisher, year, edition, pages

-Queensland University of Technology, 2024
+National and Kapodistrian University of Athens, 2024

 National Category